ibd1279/vulkangotutorial/README.md

 # vulkangotriangle

 This tutorial follows my personal execution of the [Vulkan tutorial](https://vulkan-tutorial.com/), with the distinction of being in Go instead of C++.
-The steps of each commit are available on [Vulkan, Go, and a Triangle](https://virtsoftcrazy.blogspot.com/2021/10/vulcan-go-and-triangle-part-1.html).
+The steps of each commit are available on [Vulkan, Go, and a Triangle](https://virtsoftcrazy.blogspot.com/2021/10/vulcan-go-and-triangle-part-1.html) and in the repository under the [tutorial folder](https://github.com/ibd1279/vulkangotutorial/tree/main/tutorial).

 I started this effort because Go is my preferred programming language and I was interested in understanding more about the modern landscape of GPU programing.
 While I was able to find a Vulkan tutorial translated for Rust, I could not find an existing one for Go.